Unidata/netcdf-c/docs/nczarr.md

 However, several addition storage mechanisms are available if additional libraries are installed.

 1. Zip format -- if _libzip_ is installed, then it is possible to directly read and write datasets stored in zip files.
-2. If the AWS C++ SDK is installed, and _libcurl_ is installed, then it is possible to directly read and write datasets stored in the Amazon S3 cloud storage.
+2. If one of the supported AWS SDKs is installed, then it is possible to directly read and write datasets stored in the Amazon S3 cloud storage.

 # Accessing Data Using the NCZarr Prototocol {#nczarr_accessing_data}